with that background the question

 One discovers that these remarkable

-women were either widows, neglected
+women were either widows, neglected or separated wives, either

-single, described under the scornful name
+single,described under the scornful name

-of spinsters, either lesbians, as was the
+lesbians, as was the

 first of all wmn to leave her name to posterity

-SAPPHO, the greek poet of 5th Century BC.
+SAPPHO, the greek poet of 5

-I will briefly quote a few famous names... you may
+I will briefly quote a few

 not have heard of them not being French...